Human Capital

 Event for improving intestinal health in collaboration with other companies

-The implementation of a wide range of health promoting events has led to a yearly increase in the “percentage of employees already working to improve lifestyle habits (or who want to begin working on this in the future).”
+The implementation of a wide range of health promoting events has caused the “percentage of employees already working to improve lifestyle habits (or who want to begin working on this in the future)” to be high in fiscal 2022, although it declined slightly year on year.
 In addition to improvements in health literacy, there have been many improvements in lifestyle habits such as exercise, sleep, diet and smoking, which are the basics of health.

 Note: Figures are for employees of Konica Minolta, Inc.